Foote Field

-Foote Field is a multi-purpose sports facility on the University of Alberta campus in Edmonton, Alberta, Canada, built as a legacy facility for the 2001 World Championships in Athletics.
+Foote Field is a multi-purpose sports facility on the University of Alberta South Campus in Edmonton, Alberta, Canada, built as a legacy facility for the 2001 World Championships in Athletics.
 It was named for University of Alberta alumnus, former varsity track athlete, and philanthropist Eldon Foote, who donated $2 million toward the construction costs.

 Design

 Foote Field features two separate athletic fields on either side of a multi-purpose indoor facility.
 The East Field is a fully lit stadium that serves as home for the Alberta Golden Bears football.
 It features a CFL-sized surface, press box, electronic scoreboard, and has a capacity of 3,500 spectators.
 The East Field also features a four-lane, 125 m warm-up runway.
 In 2007, the field's older Astroturf surface was replaced with a newer type of hybrid artificial surface made by Astroturf LLC, called PureGrass.

 The West Field is designed for track-and-field training and competition.
 It features a 400 m Beynon Sports running track, as well as separate areas for long jump/triple jump, high jump, pole vault, discus, hammer, shot put, and javelin.
 Inside the track is a natural-turf soccer field.
 Like the East Field, the West Field features a press box, electronic scoreboard, and has a capacity of 1,500 spectators.

 Between the two fields is a multi-purpose indoor facility, which includes locker rooms, press box, and concession area.
 Other indoor facilities include classroom space, meeting rooms, and a high-performance weight-training area.
 The fitness centre is for the use of high-performance student-athletes only.